 C. Document Format

 The CONSULTANT shall submit to the DEPARTMENT all reports and design calculations prepared during the development of the plans.
 The design calculations submitted shall adequately address the complete design of all storm water components.
-These calculations and supporting documentation shall be be electronically signed, dated and sealed by a registered professional engineer, and also be submitted electronically in pdf format.
+These calculations and supporting documentation shall be electronically signed, dated and sealed by a registered professional engineer, and also be submitted electronically in pdf format.
 A cover sheet indexing the calculations and supporting documentation shall be included and the engineer shall sign, date and digitally seal that sheet.
 All computer programs and parameters used in the design calculations and supporting documentation shall include sufficient backup information to facilitate the review task.

 The CONSULTANT shall ensure that all contractual services documents and support forms have been prepared in a DEPARTMENT compatible format (hardware and software).